 The restaurant has a hint of Miami beach with palm print soft furnishings, brass palm floor lamps and vintage maps.
 It opens out to the garden where you can book a quirky beach hut – each one named after the owners’ children – for group get togethers, and there’s a handy outdoor bar.
 A dull but useful fact is that there is a car park for guests – rarer than rocking horse poop in Newbury.

-Likewise the wines and beers have been edited since they opened a year ago and there’s still a good selection of craft lagers, locally brewed beers and wine – but it feels more curated with a greater focus on pairing flavours to the food and mood.
-The cocktail list is also pretty foxy and, if Bloody Marys are our bag, Ed’s very own tomato juice Turner Hardy & Co (made on the Isle of Wight) is the magic ingredient.
+Seasonal, quality, local ingredients are very much part of The Dolphin’s DNA whether you’re eating or drinking.
+There’s a good selection of craft lagers, locally brewed beers and wine (I highly recommend the zingy Picpoul) – but it feels more curated with a focus on pairing flavours to food and mood.
+The cocktail list is also pretty foxy and, if Bloody Marys are our bag, owner Ed’s very own tomato juice Turner Hardy & Co (made on the Isle of Wight) is the magic ingredient.

-If you want to have a mooch around Newbury, the canal is nice spot to watch the narrow boats drift by.
+If you want to have a mooch around Newbury, the canal is nice spot to watch the narrow boats drift down the river.
 Word of warning, watch out for the overly enthusiastic swans.
 Fancy making a day of it?
-Newbury Racecourse is nearby and there some great inde shops in the town from, Fifi & Moose in Weaver’s Walk, plus Muddy award winners B The Lifestyle Shop, Inn at Home and florist Willow & Blooms are all nearby.
+Newbury Racecourse is nearby and there some great indie shops in the town, from Fifi & Moose in Weaver’s Walk, plus Muddy award winners B The Lifestyle Shop, Inn at Home and florist Willow & Blooms are all nearby.

-Good for: Fashion lovers, Girls’ Night Outers, family gatherings, general relaxation, design-buffs.
-This fashion-led pub will give you a style fix, whether you’re eating or drinking and the garden beach huts are brilliant for a quirky birthday get together.
-Can’t be figged to stagger home, five boutique bedrooms should entice you for a classy sleepover.
+Good for: Girls’ Night Outers, family gatherings, general relaxation, design-buffs.
+This pub gives you a style fix, whether you’re eating or drinking and the garden beach huts are brilliant for a quirky birthday get together.
+Can’t be figged to stagger home?
+Book one o the five boutique rooms for a classy sleepover.